Oliver-Loeffler/exploring-java-spi/README.md

   * use a specific configuration object?
   * How to deal with concurrency where certain tests are required to use different implementations?
+  * Configuration feels flaky - consider how test classes are create, consider scope of tests and scope of configuration.

 ## Goals